 As a nursing mother, the advantages of breastfeeding extend to you as well, psychologically as well as physically.
 The emotional bond that forms between you and your baby while nursing is a two-way process from which you both can benefit.
 Having a baby is stressful, especially if this is your first child, and breastfeeding can help you feel more confident and secure.
 Some studies suggest that breastfeeding can reduce the risk of postpartum depression.

 Breastfeeding releases hormones that help your uterus return to its pre-pregnancy size more quickly, as well as providing a natural form of birth control by suppressing ovulation.
 Nursing your child can save you time and money because you don’t have to buy expensive formula or prepare bottles.
-It also offers you health benefits, such as lowered risk of osteoporosis, breast cancer, or ovarian cancer, and it can help you lose pregnancy weight faster by burning extra calories.
+It also offers you health benefits, such as lowered risk of osteoporosis, breast cancer, or ovarian cancer.
+Some health experts believe it can help you lose pregnancy weight faster by burning extra calories.

 Breast Milk in Bottles

 Sometimes issues arise that prevent you from successfully nursing.
 However, even if your baby cannot feed directly from your breast, it doesn’t mean that he or she has to go without the benefits of drinking breast milk.
-In many cases, you can use a device to pump the milk from your breast and put it in bottles.
-In some ways it’s more inconvenient, but it allows your baby to receive the same nutrients and many of the same benefits as nursing.
+Pumping breast milk allows your baby to receive the same nutrients and many of the same benefits as nursing.

 Be aware that you shouldn’t keep switching your newborn back and forth between bottle and breast, at least not until he or she is at least four weeks old.
 This can cause “nipple confusion” and make it harder for your baby to nurse.